 Medicare Electronic Claiming

-You can now claim your Medicare rebate quickly and easily through Medicare Electronic Claiming.
-If you pay your fees in full at the time of treatment, we will lodge your claim for you on the first business day after your embryo transfer, and your Medicare rebate will be paid into your nominated bank account within 48-72 hours of your claim being lodged.
+If you pay your fees in full at the time of treatment, we will lodge your claim for you on the first business day after your embryo transfer, and your Medicare rebate will be paid into your nominated bank account shortly afterwards.
 This saves you time, and ensures you get the rebate as quickly as possible.

 If you’d rather not register your bank details with Medicare, but would still like us to lodge your claim on your behalf, you’ll receive a cheque in the mail.